buckaroo-it/BuckarooWrapper_Laravel/README.md

 ### Conclusion

 By following the steps outlined in this documentation, you can easily integrate Laravel validation with the Buckaroo PHP SDK in your application.
 This will allow you to securely process payments, subscriptions, and unpaid invoices with the Buckaroo platform.
-Remember to add the BPE_WEBSITE_KEY, BPE_SECRET_KEY, and BPE_WEBSITE_MOOD to your .env file and run
+Remember to add the BPE_WEBSITE_KEY, BPE_SECRET_KEY, and BPE_MODE to your .env file and run
 ```php
 php artisan vendor:publish --provider="Buckaroo\BuckarooWrapper\BuckarooServiceProvider"
 ```